samboy/ChessVariantResearch/TurtleShell/README.md

 turtleShellGrid.lua is a script for making SVG boards; it currently won’t make the 64-board used by TurtleShell64a, but will make the 80-square board used by TurtleShell80a, as well as the two Go boards in TurtleShellGo.

+The folder various-boards has a large number of possible boards to use for verious kinds of games that could be played on this tessellation.